New video surfaces of the Mexican president's brother taking piles of money | ExBulletin

 The president at the time said the cash came from legal contributions from his supporters and was used for the 2015 election.
 He denied the payments were corruption, but called on the attorney general’s office to investigate.

-In response to videos released last year, Leon said that from 2013 to 2018 he worked as a consultant “not a public servant”, adding that he supported Lopez Obrador’s political movement by “raising funds among acquaintances to hold rallies” and other activities “”
+In response to videos released last year, Leon said that from 2013 to 2018 he worked as a consultant rather than a public servant, adding that he supported the Lopez Obradors political movement by raising funds among celebrities to hold rallies and activities. others.

 ($ 1 = 19.9947 Mexican pesos)